 The Hyundai Genesis Coupe is two-door sports car that shares its rear-wheel-drive platform with the refined Genesis luxury sedan.
-For the latest model year, Hyundai gave the Genesis Coupe a thorough update that includes new exterior styling and a revised interior along with more powerful and efficient powertrain options.

 More Potent Powertrain Lineup

 Power for the Genesis Coupe comes from a 3.8-liter V6 engine that makes 348 horsepower at 6,400 rpms and 295 lb-ft. of torque at 5,100 rpms when burning premium fuel.
 Horsepower and torque both drop when the six-cylinder is burning regular fuel.

 Power is sent to the rear wheels via either a standard six-speed manual transmission or an optional eight-speed automatic unit controlled by shift paddles mounted behind the steering wheel.

 56-percent of the Genesis Coupe's weight lies on the front axle and 44-percent lies on the rear axle.
 All models come with a RPM-sensitive power steering system.

 The Genesis comes with an Electronic Stability Control (ESC) system that offers three driver-selectable modes.
 The first mode is full-on, the default mode that the ECU selects when the car first turns on.
 An intermediate mode allows the driver to override the powertrain control while still retaining the brake-control function, and a third mode turns ESC off entirely.

 The Genesis is offered in three trim levels: Base, R-Spec and Ultimate.